 - To ensure maximum freshness, ask the Christmas tree retailer when the trees were delivered.

 - Perform a freshness test.
 If the tree is a fir: fresh green fir needles will break crisply — like a fresh carrot.
 However, if the tree is a pine the opposite is true.
 That is, fresh green pine needles will NOT break.
 Got that?

-- Be on the lookout for other signs of an old tree including: a musty odor, wrinkled bark, discoloration, and excessive needle loss.
+- Look for other signs of an old tree including: a musty odor, wrinkled bark, discoloration, and excessive needle loss

 See?
 Picking the perfect Christmas tree isn’t that difficult at all!
 In fact, it’s so simple even I can do it.

 And if you’re still doubting yourself, stop.
 After all, the worst real Christmas tree will always be better than a pink aluminum one.